ibbles/LearningUnreal/Procedural Content Generation PCG.md

 # Debugging

+## Debug Render Points In The Level Viewport

-Right-click a node, not sure which nodes support this and select Debug.
+Right-click a node (not sure which nodes support this) and select Debug, or hit the D key [(5)](https://youtu.be/Uc8TGLIeNT0?t=804).
-A teal icon will appear on the node and gray points will appear in the [[Level Viewport]].
+A teal icon will appear on the node and gray points or cubes will appear in the [[Level Viewport]].
 There are the output points of the node.

+The debug visualization in the [[Level Viewport]] can be configured.
+Select a node in the PCG Graph and in the [[Details Panel]] find the Debug category.
+The Enabled checkbox controls whether the node is doing anything or not.
+A disabled node passes its inputs to the outputs unchanged.
+(
+How does this work if the inputs and outputs pins have different types?
+Or if there are multiple pins, what gets passed where?
+)

+Tick the Debug checkbox to enable debug rendering in the [[Level Viewport]].
+This is the same as the the D keyboard shortcut.

+To change the size that the points are rendered with, change Scale Method to Absolute which will cause a Point Scale property to appear.
+This is the scale of the [[Static Mesh]] rendered in the [[Level Viewport]].

+## Inspect

 Select an instance in the debug object drop-down menu in the tool bar.
 Any node > right-click > Inspect.